 In the Student Environment, students can:

-- write their submission in a web-based text editor
+- Write their submission in a web-based text editor, including equations

 Throughout the duration of a Cadmus Assignment, staff are provided with cohort-level Learning Analytics outlining student engagement and progress.
 This provides greater insight into student learning processes, empowering staff to improve teaching effectiveness and assessment design.